Midwife in the Tire Swing

 Lucy retreated up the cellar steps to return with a set of tongs and a fire poker from the parlor stove in his hands.
 “Since you’re not family, you are welcome to the mouse, but I want the trap.”
 As he advanced, fire-hook at port arms, the weasel dropped the mouse and the trap and writhed out the hole.
 “Thank you,” said Lucy.
-He removed the mouse from the trap and, carrying it up the cellar steps, pulled on his galoshes and went outside to place the mouse in the snow near the loophole’s entryway.
+He removed the mouse from the trap and, carrying it up the cellar steps, pulled on galoshes and went outside to place the mouse in the snow at the loophole’s entryway.
 The weasel had drilled a neat tunnel.

 Back in the house Lucy scooped a spoonful of peanut butter to bait the trap again.

 « table of contents